robshakir/pyangbind/docs/serialisation.md

  pybindIETFXMLEncoder.serialise(obj, filter=<bool>, pretty_print=<bool>)
  ```

   * `obj` - which is a PyangBind class instance that is to be dumped.
-It is expected to havea `get` method, hence be a list or a container.
+It is expected to have a `get` method, hence be a list or a container.
   * `filter` - analagous to the `filter` argument to a PyangBind class' `get` method (see the documentation relating to generic methods), which determines whether the entire tree, or just the changed elements are to be dumped.
-  * `pretty_print` - determines whether to apply pretty-printing to the emitted XML string (e.g. newlines and 2-space indentation)
+  * `pretty_print` - determines whether to apply pretty-printing to the emitted XML string (e.g. newlines and 2-space indentation).

  ```
  pybindIETFXMLEncoder.encode(obj, filter=<bool>, pretty_print=<bool>)
  ```

-  * The `obj` and `filter` arguments are as per `pybindIETFXMLEncoder.serialise`
+  * The `obj` and `filter` arguments are as per `pybindIETFXMLEncoder.serialise`.

 ## Serialising Data into JSON <a name="serialising-json"></a>